 Instead of guessing what people want, you can really hone your effort in creating something that works for their lifestyle, even if it has changed dramatically.

 By knowing your client, you will know where they are at.
-Covid has shown us that we need to be able to respond to changes in our clients' lives, and our business decisions rely on us understand what’s happening for them.
+Covid has shown us that we need to be able to respond to changes in our clients' lives, and our business decisions rely on us understanding what’s happening for them.

 Thanks for sharing, Lucy!